NullSleep/Data-Structures-and-Algorithms-in-Swift/README.md

-# DATA STRUCTURES & ALGORITHMS IN SWIFT BOOK
+# DATA STRUCTURES & ALGORITHMS IN SWIFT

 ## CHAPTER 1
 The study of data structures is one of efficiency.
 Given a particular amount of data, what is the best to store it to achieve a particular goal?

+The trick is to understand what sort of problem you’re dealing with...
+Once you know what a problem is called, it’s easy to find a solution for it.

 ## CHAPTER 2